miahj1/miahj1.github.io/_posts/2023-05-25-spotify-lastfm-visualization.md

 8. [Audio Aura](https://newsroom.spotify.com/2021-12-01/learn-more-about-the-audio-aura-in-your-spotify-2021-wrapped-with-aura-reader-mystic-michaela/)

 Some of the statistics such as audio aura displays a meshed visual of colors.
 If a listener just looked at it, they wouldn't understand what any of the colors meant--perhaps this is why it was removed from next year's wrapped.
+Overall, the team is having a lot of fun seeing what sticks to the wall and removing what doesn't in later years.

 # Planning